(Updated 1/24/2022)

 Another writer chimed in a while ago by saying, “Of making many books there is no end” (Ecclesiastes 12:12).
 And if we read the statistics, he wasn’t kidding: 300,000+ books are published in the United States alone each year.

-That personal allure and fascination remains unabated.
+That personal allure and fascination remain unabated.
 I’ve had and continue to have the honor and privilege of working with some of the finest minds and talented writers in our industry.
-In the front part of my office, I have four large bookcases holding a copy of every book our agency has represented.
+In the front part of my office, I have seven large bookcases holding a copy of every book our agency has represented.
 Another section of the office holds every book I edited for Bethany House Publishers (click here to find a complete list at the end of the page).
 And yet another section is every book I’ve overseen as publisher for Enclave Publishing.
 Literally hundreds of amazing books by amazing authors.
 Millions of words, untold numbers of lives touched.
 It is truly a wonderful and remarkable thing to be part of.

-Meanwhile, I am still searching for the next great story, the next great concept, the next great writer.
-So, to answer the question “What are you looking for?”
+Meanwhile, I am still searching for the next great story, the next great concept, and the next great writer.
+So, to answer the question, “What are you looking for?”
 I will attempt to clarify a few things.

 Our Door Is Always Open

 Unsolicited proposals are always welcome.
 We sift through a couple thousand inquiries every year.
-My only request is that each person try their best to follow our guidelines on our website.
+My only request is that each person tries their best to follow our guidelines on our website.
 It would astound you how many fail that simple request.

 We Primarily Serve the Christian Market

 We make no apology for specializing in books written from a Christian worldview.
 That means we sell books wherever publishers are receptive to books from that perspective.
-Usually those are Christian publishing companies.
-But we can sell books to the general market–if that publisher is interested in the content of the book our client has created.
+Usually, those are Christian publishing companies.
+But we can sell books to the general market—if that publisher is interested in the content of the book our client has created.

 We won’t represent books that are contrary to a Christian worldview.
 I once received a proposal claiming the novel included “vivid sex, graphic torture, romance, comedy.”
 Another writer proposed a nonfiction book that redefined sin as something that was actually unbiblical and should not be taught.
 Another claimed that Moses was “the greatest serial killer of all time.”
 Another had this sentence: “Jesus is not enough.
 The bible is not enough.
 We need something more.”
 Obviously, these authors had not done their homework regarding our agency.